-Hood et al. (2014) assessed the likelihood of movement of P. pluvialis on radiata pine logs in the export trade from New Zealand and concluded the risk was minimal, but the assessment was based on infected needles as the only source of inoculum and the inability of P. pluvialis to colonise bark or sapwood of radiata pine.
+Traded forest products will also take the form of logs or timber.
+When Hood et al. (2014) assessed the likelihood of movement of P. pluvialis on radiata pine logs in the export trade from New Zealand, they concluded the risk was minimal but the assessment was based on infected needles as the only source of inoculum and the inability of P. pluvialis to colonise the bark or sapwood of radiata pine.
 This contrasts with the disease caused by P. pluvialis in Britain, in which not only the needles of western hemlock and Douglas fir are infected, but also bark in the form of cankers on twigs, branches and main stems of both host species (Pérez-Sierra et al. 2022a, b).
-The cankers which form on the main stem of both hosts can be extensive, with P. pluvialis invading phloem and cambial tissues and penetrating the sapwood.
-Initial assessments suggest sapwood penetration is superficial and limited to a few millimetres (J.F.
-Webber, unpublished data), but it potentially provides another opportunity for spread.
-The association with logs/timber may be (1) as a hitchhiker (possibly in the form of infected needles/needle fragments) on the exterior of logs although if the fragments are oospore-free then viability of P. pluvialis is likely to be short-lived (see Section 8), or (2) in infected phloem and sapwood underlying stem cankers.
-However, the ability of P. pluvialis to sporulate in canker tissues (and if so, what spore types are produced) is unknown and if limited/absent will reduce the potential for spread to new hosts.
+The cankers which form on the main stem of both hosts can be extensive, with P. pluvialis invading phloem and cambial tissues and penetrating into the sapwood, although sapwood penetration appears to mostly superficial (see Section 9; Webber et al. 2022) it potentially provides another opportunity for spread.

+The association of P. pluvialis with logs/timber may be as a hitchhiker (possibly in the form of infected needles/needle fragments) on the exterior of logs (although if the fragments are oospore-free then viability of P. pluvialis is likely to be short-lived, see Section 8), or in infected phloem and sapwood underlying stem cankers.
+In addition, the ability of P. pluvialis to sporulate in canker tissues is also likely to influence the likelihood of disease spread via infected logs/timber.
+Current evidence suggests that sporulation by P. pluvialis in the infected phloem of cankers is likely to be limited but occur mainly or entirely on leaves, needles and shoots where the sterols that are required for sporulation by phytophthoras are most abundant and the inhibitory compounds which prevent sterol uptake such as tannins and phenolics less concentrated (Erwin & Ribeiro 1996; Strong et al. 2013; Wang et al. 2021).
+Limitations on sporulation in or on timber or logs will inevitably reduce the potential for spread to new hosts.
 A suitable environment will also be required to encourage sporulation.
-Spread via timber or logs will therefore probably occur slowly but there is low confidence in this assessment, due to uncertainty in relation to the frequency, quantity, and type of sporulation.
+Additionally, if log material harvested from P. pluvialis affected sites is subject to biosecurity precautions that are already in place for P. ramorum11, aimed at minimising spread during handling and movement from forests and at the processing mill as well as excluding potentially infected material from the woodchain, this would also reduce the risk of P. puvialis spread.
+Overall spread via timber or logs will is likely to occur slowly but the uncertainty in relation to the viability of inoculum and quantity of sporulation reduces confidence in this assessment to medium.